openmc-dev/openmc/docs/source/usersguide/scripts.rst

 ``openmc-get-photon-data``
 --------------------------

-This script downloads `ENDF/B-VII.1 <http://www.nndc.bnl.gov/endf/b7.1/zips/>`_
-ENDF data from NNDC for photo-atomic and atomic relaxation sublibraries and converts it to an HDF5 library for use with photon transport in OpenMC.
+This script downloads `ENDF data <http://www.nndc.bnl.gov/endf/b7.1/zips/>`_ from NNDC for photo-atomic and atomic relaxation sublibraries and converts it to an HDF5 library for use with photon transport in OpenMC.
 This script has the following optional arguments:

 -b, --batch
     Suppress standard in